-It will also give an idea of what devices are connected to your network, and give you a heads up if anyone has access to your network who shouldn’t.
+It will also give an idea of what devices are connected to your network and give you a heads up if anyone who shouldn’t have access to your network.

 Does every device on this list belong to you or a family member?

 The login details for your hub are often simple – such as “admin” and “password.